 Day 1 will begin promptly at 8 am.
-Plan on being there until early evening on each day.
 The first day will begin with introductions, course goals, and a case study.
 We will spend this morning reviewing the material covered in the online learning component, as well as checking for understanding of this material.
 We have found this blended learning style offers students a significantly deeper understanding of the course material compared to a traditional course.
-Nex,t we will shift the focus to terrain analysis.
+Next we will shift the focus to terrain analysis.
 This is the key element to staying alive in avalanche terrain and will be one of the largest topics taught on the entire course.
 In the afternoon, we will move outdoors for introductory training in avalanche rescue (we also teach a separate full-day AIARE Rescue Course that provides more in-depth training) We will focus on practicing with our beacons, shovels and probes in a variety of exercises and rescue scenarios.
 By the end of the day, you will be a competent and confident beacon operator and an asset to any rescue situation.

 Day 2 will again begin indoors with a study of the mountain snowpack, travel techniques and decision making.
 By mid morning, we will move outdoors and do a short tour focused on practicing field observations and snowpack tests and how they relate to decision making in the backcountry.
 Later that afternoon, we will return the classroom for a session on trip planning as well as discussing the oft-underestimated human factors.
 This will prepare the group for the following full day in the field.

 Day 3 will be a full day in the mountains.
 We will leave early and head out for a full day of backcountry touring.
 Here we will cover such topics as terrain analysis and route selection, safe travel techniques, and incorporating field observations into the touring day.
 This will be a full day with lots of information and small group workshops.
 Expect to be wrapped up between 5 -6pm on Day 3.